russellquinn/iOSVimeoURLFetcher/README.md

 Notes:

-* It doesn't instantiate a temporary UIWebView, so it should be faster than other solutions.
+* It doesn't instantiate a temporary UIWebView, so it should be faster than other solutions
-* It runs asynchronously.
+* It runs asynchronously
-* It's currently non-ARC.
+* It's currently non-ARC
 * Don't store and reuse the fetched URL anywhere, as it will quickly become invalid
-* The scraping method used is currently pretty brittle and dumb, so it's liable to break if the source format changes.
+* The scraping method used is currently pretty brittle and dumb, so it's liable to break if the source format changes

 HOW TO USE
 ----